-Agencies are expected to conduct ongoing authorizations of information systems through the implementation of continuous monitoring programs in accordance with NIST SP 800-37, Guide for Applying the Risk Management Framework to Federal Information Systems.
+Agencies are expected to conduct ongoing authorizations of information systems through the implementation of continuous monitoring programs in accordance with NIST SP 800-37, Guide for Applying the Risk Management Framework to Federal Information Systems and NIST SP 800-137, Information Security Continuous Monitoring for Federal Information Systems and Organizations.
 Agencies can use the current year's assessment results to meet the annual FISMA assessment requirement.

-31. What NIST guidelines must agencies use for their annual testing and evaluations?
-Agencies are required to use NIST FIPS publication 200/NIST SP 800-53, Revision 3, for the specification of security controls and NIST SP 800-37, Revision 1, and NIST SP 800-53A, Revision 1, for the assessment of security control effectiveness.
+32. What NIST guidelines must agencies use for their annual testing and evaluations?
+Agencies are required to use NIST FIPS Publication 200/NIST SP 800-53, for the specification of security controls and NIST SP 800-37 and NIST SP 800-53A for the assessment of security control effectiveness.